Anthe (moon): Characteristics

 Anthe is visibly affected by a perturbing 10:11 mean-longitude resonance with the much larger Mimas.
 This causes its osculating orbital elements to vary with an amplitude of about 20 km in semi-major axis on a timescale of about 2 Earth years.
 The close proximity to the orbits of Pallene and Methone suggests that these moons may form a dynamical family.

+The ratio of Anthe's medium axis to its long axis is ≈0.7, and the ratio of its short axis to its medium axis is ≈0.95.
+This implies that it has a similar shape to Methone.

 Material blasted off Anthe by micrometeoroid impacts is thought to be the source of the Anthe Ring Arc, a faint partial ring about Saturn co-orbital with the moon first detected in June 2007.